Configure the Sync (Scope)

 - Manual: The issue will be synchronized manually.

 - Automatic: The issue will be synchronized automatically based on the entities you have filtered in the previous step.

 The arrows indicate the direction of the synchronization.

 5. Click Next to configure the field mappings.

 Add the Field Mappings (Rules)

-Rules denote the mapping between different entities & decide what must be synchronized.
+Rules denote the mapping between different entities and decide what will be synchronized.
 There are predefined default mappings for basic fields in every Visual mode Connection.